-Within the course there is a compulsory residential field trip to South Wales at the start of the Easter holiday in the Lower Sixth, and a day trip which varies from year to year.
-However, there are also other trips available to geographers, most notably a trip to Iceland in alternate summers (2011, 2013, 2015, 2017 etc.).
+Within the course there is a compulsory residential field trip to South Wales at the start of the Easter holiday in the Lower Sixth costing in the region of £175, and a day trip which varies from year to year.
+However, there are also other trips available to geographers, most notably a trip to Iceland in alternate summers (2013, 2015, 2017, 2019 etc.).